NVIDIAGameWorks/Falcor/README.md

 Falcor is a real-time rendering framework supporting DirectX 12 and Vulkan.
 It aims to improve productivity of research and prototype projects.
 Its features include:
-* Abstract many common graphics operations, such as shader compilation, model loading and scene rendering.
+* Abstracting many common graphics operations, such as shader compilation, model loading and scene rendering
-* VR support using OpenVR.
+* VR support using OpenVR
-* Common rendering effects such as shadows and post-processing effects.
+* Common rendering effects such as shadows and post-processing effects

 This is a beta version.
 The interfaces are not final yet and there might be some performance/stability issues.